mathieuSauvage/LightningProcessor/README.md

 - you need to keep **lightningboltProcessor.py** and **mayaLightningPlugin.py** together.
 The best is to copy both of them in the Maya python plugin folder (something like *Documents\maya\\{mayaVersion}\plug-ins* or some of the folder that are defined in the environment variable `MAYA_PLUG_IN_PATH` ).
 You can now load the plugin inside Maya with the plug-in Manager.
 But you can also put them anywhere and load the plugin using commands like this:

 		import pymel.core as pm
+		pm.loadPlugin('{PATH}/mayaLightningPlugin.py')
-		pm.loadPlugin('[PATH]/mayaLightningPlugin.py') # Replace [PATH] with the folder where you put the files
+*Replace {PATH} with the folder where you put the files*

 ## dependencies